-Wisdom Tooth Extraction in Louisville, CO
+Wisdom Tooth Extraction In Louisville, Colorado

 Did you know that your wisdom teeth can be extracted at The Dentist in Louisville?
 We proudly offer this service to our patients in Louisville, Colorado.
 Our wisdom tooth extractions range from wisdom teeth that have come into the mouth entirely to wisdom teeth that are impacted under the bone.
 In some cases, we will not perform due to higher potential risks, and we will refer to oral surgeons in our community.
 However, thanks to our extensive experience with extractions, most patients can receive this treatment safely and at a greatly reduced cost right here at The Dentist in Louisville.